 The park will even give away its exclusive “Tickets of a Lifetime,” which grants the winner free admission to Cedar Point and Cedar Point Shores for the rest of their lives.

 Stage shows and other ways to chill

 Roller coasters, family rides and attractions aren’t all this park has to offer, either.
 There’s also tons of live musical and acrobatic stage shows throughout the season.
-This year’s shows aren’t yet listed but check online for updates on the full list of 2021 shows as the season goes on.

 And that’s still not all.
 The park also offers an animal petting farm, glassblowing and candle-making demonstrations, meet-and-greets with your favorite Peanuts characters, gemstone mining and more.